Current Exhibitions

 Artist Jean-Michel Othoniel

-The exhibition "Enchantment" brings together two signature themes —the beads and the bricks by artist Jean-Michel Othoniel in one coherent body of work spanning from 2012 to the present.
-They are geometrical abstractions at the same time luminous and colorful objects delightful and luxurious to behold.
-Whether as a postmodern parody of utopian idealism or a contemporary tribute to ancient traditions, Othoniel leaves the interpretation open.
+The Long Museum (West Bund) in Shanghai is pleased to announce The Enchantment, an exhibition by artist Jean-Michel Othoniel.
+The show brings together two of his most iconic series—the signature beads and bricks—into a cohesive body of work spanning from 2012 to the present.
+These works are at once geometrical abstractions and luminous, recognizable objects that are delightful and luxurious to behold.
+Whether seen as an ironic play on utopian ideals or a contemporary tribute to ancient traditions, Othoniel invites viewers to make their own interpretation.

-Othoniel's artworks, exquisitely handcrafted by skilled artisans from Italy and India and later assembled with the help of engineers in his Paris studio, follow the discipline of modern abstraction with rigorous and highly consistent formal development.
-The material is glass, the bricks in stacks are each slightly modified in shape to create a ripple effect in the eyes of the viewer, emitting a sombre and mysterious aura.
-They appear unreal to the eye, more precisely as though low resolution digital objects from the virtual world had been brought to life.
-The glass beads, monumental in scale, are "strung" into loops—too large be worn yet the forms still evoke the curve of the invisible neck; the more complex mathematical forms simulate embrace and kiss of bodies, the unfolding sequence of a flower, the contortion of dancing movement in time.
-Upon closer examination, each bead is subtly distorted, baroque in form, its unique shape bearing the imprint of the glassblower's breath and touch.
+Othoniel’s artworks—exquisitely handcrafted by skilled artisans in Italy and India, and later assembled with the help of engineers in his Paris studio—follow the discipline of modern abstraction with rigorous and highly consistent formal development.
+Working in glass, he introduces subtle variations to each stacked brick, a ripple effect that casts a sombre and mysterious aura.
+The brick sculptures appear almost unreal to the eye, as though low resolution digital objects from the virtual world had been brought to life.
+His monumental glass beads are strung into loops too large to wear, yet the forms still evoke the curve of the invisible neck.
+The more complex mathematical bead formations suggest the embrace and kiss of bodies, the unfolding of a flower, or the contortion of a dancer suspended in air.
+Up close, each bead reveals subtle baroque distortions, its unique shape bearing the imprint of the glassblower’s breath and touch.

-These luminous works imbue the Brutalist architecture of the Long Art Museum with an ethereal glow.
-The light that the artworks emit is a cool illumination, reminiscent of nocturnal visions.
-With a subtle shift in meaning, by bringing light into the museum, the artist is, in fact, bringing night into the museum—transforming day into night and inviting viewers to revel in its enigmatic wonders.
+These luminous works bathe the Brutalist architecture of the Long Museum with an ethereal glow.
+The light they emit is cool and dreamlike, reminiscent of nocturnal visions.
+Covertly, by bringing a certain light into the museum, the artist brings the night with it, transforming day into twilight and inviting viewers to revel in the enigmatic wonders.

 About the artist